 10 Easy Ways to Organize Your Job Search

 In today's job market, it's not uncommon to submit applications for many positions.
-That involves lots of time, and lots to keep track of.
+That involves lots of time, and it's a lot to keep track of.
 You don't want to squander those precious hours by missing important application deadlines, garbling companies and positions, confusing interview times, or forgetting to follow up.

-Accordingly, properly managing your job search is just as important as identifying job opportunities and submitting your application.
+Accordingly, properly organizing and managing your job search is just as important as identifying job opportunities and submitting your application.

-If you're familiar with Microsoft Excel or a similar program, creating a spreadsheet is a simple and effective way to keep track of your job applications.
+If you're familiar with Microsoft Excel, Google Sheets, or a similar program, creating a spreadsheet is a simple and effective way to keep track of your job applications.

 It doesn't have to be fancy, and it's up to you how detailed you want to get.
 But, here are the key columns to include: